thomasballinger/posts/2014-11-22-writing-curtsies-docs.markdown

   and it turns out you can still use the provided ReadTheDocs build process and theme with the single page HTML sphinx build target.

-* It's fun to write things the will show up on a pretty website where anyone can read them, and it's most fun to write documentation when you're procrastinating something else.
+* It's fun to write things that will show up on a pretty website where anyone can read them, and it's most fun to write documentation when you're procrastinating something else.
 (I should have been catching up on email and practicing a talk last weekend.)